jameslawler/notes/docs/portuguese/verbs/irregular/ter.md

 ## Writing Prompts

-1. Describe your family tree.
+1. Descreva sua árvore genealógica.
+Describe your family tree.
-2. What is the most expensive thing you own?
+2. Qual é a coisa mais cara que você possui?
+What is the most expensive thing you own?
-3. What do you always have with you?
+3. O que você sempre leva com você?
+What do you always have with you?